angus-dolan/game-of-dockers/README.md

 # Game of Dockers
  Bash program used to learn Docker basics and scheduling algorithms such as Round Robin, Shortest Job Next and First Come First Served in bash scripting within a UNIX environment.

-## Requirements
-- The scripts are designed to be used in a UNIX environment only
-- Docker must be installed on system

 Contents
 - [Game of Dockers](#game-of-dockers)
   - [Requirements](#requirements)